General Policies and Guidelines

 the University through the remission of course hour fees benefit.

-given on-the-job training in skilled and efficient job
+Employees are given on-the-job training in skilled and efficient job

 performance and, whenever possible, opportunities to learn new